 - Ensure that users in your organization have the appropriate role, privileges, and membership level to access and use Insights.

-A user requires:
+A user requires the following:

 - The Publisher role to add data, create visualizations, and use spatial analytics